shotover/shotover-proxy/docs/src/examples/redis-clustering-aware.md

 First we will modify our `topology.yaml` file to have a single Redis source.
 This will:

-* Define how Shotover listens for incoming connection from our client application (`redis-benchmark`).
+* Define how Shotover listens for incoming connections from our client application (`redis-benchmark`).
 * Configure Shotover to connect to the Redis node via our defined remote address.
 * Configure Shotover to rewrite all Redis ports with our Shotover port when the cluster aware driver is talking to the cluster, through Shotover.
 * Connect our Redis Source to our Redis cluster sink (transform).